Aedes aegypti: Biology

 Males live off fruit and only the female bites for blood, which she needs to mature her eggs.
-To find a host, she is attracted to chemical compounds emitted by mammals, including ammonia carbon dioxide lactic acid, and octenol.
+To find a host, she is attracted to chemical compounds emitted by mammals, including ammonia, carbon dioxide, lactic acid, and octenol.
 Scientists at The United States Department of Agriculture (USDA) Agricultural Research Service studied the specific chemical structure of octenol to better understand why this chemical attracts the mosquito to its host and found the mosquito has a preference for "right-handed" (dextrorotatory) octenol molecules.
 The preference for biting humans is dependent on expression of the odorant receptor AaegOr4.

-The white eggs are laid separately into water and not together, unlike most other mosquitoes, and soon turn black.
-The larvae feed on bacteria, grow over a period of weeks until they reach the pupa stage.
+The white eggs are laid separately into water and soon turn black.
+The larvae initially feed on bacteria and tiny organic particles, growing over a period of weeks through four larval instars until reaching the pupa stage.

 The lifespan of an adult Ae. aegypti is two to four weeks depending on conditions, but the eggs can be viable for over a year in a dry state, which allows the mosquito to re-emerge after a cold winter or dry spell.

 Hosts

 Mammalian hosts include domesticated horses, and feral and wild horses and equids more generally.
 As of 2009 birds were found to be the best food supply for Ae. aegypti among all taxa.